 Rated the number seven MFA program in the United States, and number one in the area of time-based and new media, the School stands among the world’s leading art schools.
 At the graduate level, our MFA program offers exceptional funding and individual studios within a small cohort of serious and focused artists.
 Every MFA student receives a Graduate Assistantship, guaranteeing hands-on experience in the classroom alongside a dynamic visiting lecture series, tailored graduate coursework, and the capstone thesis exhibition.

 Distinguished alumni include Andy Warhol, Mel Bochner, Joyce Kozloff, Philip Pearlstein, and John Currin, and our current faculty include internationally recognized figures such as Jim Duesing, Suzie Silver, Jon Rubin, Paolo Pedercini, Golan Levin, Angela Washko, and Charlie White.
 The school’s rich history informs its current position as an expansive platform for creative experimentation and social engagement through art and innovation.
 From our intimate and focused MFA to our progressive BFA and unique BXA degrees, the School of Art occupies a space of research, creative practices, developing technologies, and new ideas unlike any other art school in the world.

-Situated within the city of Pittsburgh, which has been rated the most livable city in the United States as well as one of the top five best cities for creative production and a top-ten tech city in America, the School of Art offers its students a safe, dynamic urban living experience.
+Situated within the city of Pittsburgh, the School of Art offers its students a safe, dynamic urban living experience.
 In close proximity to internationally recognized institutions such as the Carnegie Museum of Art, the Frick, the Andy Warhol Museum, and the Mattress Factory, the School of Art sits at the intersection of an international array of cutting-edge exhibitions, performances, and experiments.